Which networks piggyback off EE's network?

 5G networks using EE’s infrastructure

-At the time of writing, few mobile networks both use EE’s infrastructure and offer 5G, but you’ll find details of the current options below.
+At the time of writing, quite a few mobile networks both use EE’s infrastructure and offer 5G, and you’ll find details of the current options below.

 Lyca Mobile